 Empathy is central to Widen’s values and culture.
-It is reflected in our respect for teammates, our exceptional customer service, and our commitment to employing people with developmental disabilities.
-Our CEO, Matthew Gonnering, speaks about the importance of empathy in business, in his TEDx talk.
+It is reflected in our exceptional customer service, respect for our teammates, and commitment to employing people with developmental disabilities.
+In this TEDx Talk our CEO, Matthew Gonnering, speaks about the importance of empathy in business.

-So our interest in building software that’s accessible to all users is a natural extension of our mindset around empathy and inclusion.
-We’d like to share where we are in our effort to meet accessibility standards across our digital asset management (DAM) platform, the Widen Collective®.
+So our interest in building software that’s accessible to all users is a natural extension of our corporate culture and mindset around empathy and inclusion.
+With that, we’d like to share where we are in our effort to meet accessibility standards across our digital asset management (DAM) and product information management (PIM) platform, the Widen Collective®.

 Who benefits from accessible software?

 One in four American adults (or 61 million people) have some type of disability and accessible products and services — including software — aim to meet their needs.
 And what’s interesting is that things that are designed with accessibility in mind create a more positive experience for everyone.
 For example, curb cuts for wheelchairs also help people pushing strollers, rollerblading, or jogging.
 And glass doors that slide open when approached help anyone carrying bags of groceries or delivering packages.

 The same is true for accessible software.
 It can help people with a temporary impairment, such as a broken arm.
 Or account for situational limitations, like reduced access to light or sound.
 It also considers mobile responsiveness for people using a range of devices, screen sizes, and input modes.
 Ultimately, accessible software benefits people of all abilities.

 Widen’s commitment to designing accessible software began in earnest in 2016 with the formation of our User Experience (UX) team to develop research-based strategies that improve the usability of our products.
 One of our UX designers, Julia Edbrooke, observed, “Change happens when people who are passionate about something push it forward.
 Our work toward more accessible software over the past few years has been greater than all prior years combined.”
 These efforts span our software development and our professional development.